daksh7011/troy/.junie/guidelines.md

   to Kotlin when applicable.
 - The project does not allow warnings or deprecated APIs in the codebase, ensure there are no warnings.
 - Follow the project's coding style and conventions.
-- Try not to use try catch paradigm, Use kotlin alternatives to avoid code smell that comes with try catch.
+- Try not to use try catch paradigm, Use kotlin alternatives to avoid the code smell that comes with try catch.
 - Always check detekt and verify we are passing the lint when we make any change.
 This **ALWAYS** should be the very last step in the process.
 - Double bangs (!!) are NOT allowed in any condition, Even when a null check is present before using double bang.
-Always use null checks for defensive programming
+Always use null checks for defensive programming.